Woetroer/WithMovies/README.md

 # WithMovies
-Find movies you like and rate yo ur experience after you watched a movie!
+Find the movies you love and rate your experience after you watched one!

 Front Page
 -